Burbank '68

-Burbank '68 is an Elvis Presley released by Follow That Dream Records in 1999.
+Burbank '68 is an Elvis Presley album released by Follow That Dream Records in 1999.

 Content

 This compact disc contains rehearsal material for the NBC television special Elvis performed in June 1968.
 There are 23 tracks (including two tracks of dialogue) on the CD, of which no less than 14 are previously unreleased.
 This album focuses on the June 25 so called 'dress rehearsal' and the June 29, 6 PM 'stand up' show, along with a few studio tracks.